EECS481-Official/tutorial/slides/02-Developers/04-labels.html.md

         );

-    - title: Inaccessible Interactive Elements exercise
+    - title: Inaccessible Interactive Elements Exercise
       description: |
         Add an `aria-labelledby` to the input field below and point it to the `id` of the prompt span.
         Also, add an `aria-describedby` to the input field and point it to the description below to